yarkhinephyo/15-445-database-systems-notes/07 - Hash Tables.md

 **Design decisions for data structures**

-<u>Data organization</u> - How to layout data structure in pages to support efficient access.
+<ins>Data organization</ins> - How to layout data structure in pages to support efficient access.

-<u>Concurrency</u> - How to enable multiple threads to access the data structure.
+<ins>Concurrency</ins> - How to enable multiple threads to access the data structure.

 **Hash table**

-<u>Hash function</u> - Map large key space to smaller domain.
+<ins>Hash function</ins> - Map large key space to smaller domain.
 We do not want a cryptographic hash functions because they are slower.

-<u>Hashing scheme</u> - Handle key collisions.
+<ins>Hashing scheme</ins> - Handle key collisions.
 Trade-off between large hash table (memory) vs time (compute) to find and insert keys.

 **Static hash table**: Giant array with one slot for every element.
 Just mod the key by number of elements to get the slot number.
 Assumes perfect hash function.

 **Linear probe hashing**: Giant table of slots that resolve collisions by linearly searching for the next free slot in the table.
 Store key in the index to know when to stop scanning.

-<u>Insert</u> - Hash the key and insert at the first empty slot.
+<ins>Insert</ins> - Hash the key and insert at the first empty slot.

-<u>Delete</u> - Approach 1 is to store tombstone marker so that finding a key will not terminate at this slot.
+<ins>Delete</ins> - Approach 1 is to store tombstone marker so that finding a key will not terminate at this slot.
 Approach 2 is to move up the items after the deleted slot (Need to check hashed keys each time).

 **Non-unique keys**: Hash table that can have multiple key-value pairs.

-<u>Separate linked list</u> - The hash slots point to linked lists corresponding to each key.
+<ins>Separate linked list</ins> - The hash slots point to linked lists corresponding to each key.

-<u>Redundant keys</u> - Store duplicate key entries together in the hash table.
+<ins>Redundant keys</ins> - Store duplicate key entries together in the hash table.
 Lookup will be scanning till an empty slot.

 **Robinhood hashing**: Variant of linear probe hashing that steals slots from "rich" keys and give them to "poor" keys.